New York museums to display signs identifying art looted by the Nazis

 The Metropolitan Museum of Art has at least 53 pieces that were looted by Nazis in its collection.
 They were only bought or donated to the museum after they were returned to their designated owners.

 Among those pieces of art is a 1952 Picasso that was the subject of a lawsuit from an heir who claimed that her great-granduncle sold the painting only for $13,20 when he was trying to flee Europe in 1938.
-The suit was tossed out.
+The suit was tossed out and the museum kept the now-$100m piece.

+The Met has also returned other works, such as a snuffbox, two bronze medals and a plaquette to the heirs of a gallery looted by Nazis in Munich, NBC reported.

 Register for free to continue reading